MicrosoftDocs/cloud-adoption-framework/docs/scenarios/cloud-scale-analytics/secure-data-privacy.md

 ### Column Encryption

-While dynamic data masking will mask the data at the point of presentation, some use cases require that the solution never has access to the plaintext data.
+While dynamic data masking masks the data at the point of presentation, some use cases require that the solution never has access to the plaintext data.

 SQL Always Encrypted is a powerful feature introduced by Microsoft that enhances the security of sensitive data stored in SQL Server databases.
 SQL Always Encrypted ensures that sensitive data stored in SQL Server databases remains secure and protected from unauthorized access.
 By encrypting the data both at rest and in transit, this feature helps in maintaining the highest levels of data confidentiality and compliance with regulatory requirements.